Gnome: Bergmönch of Harz and mine light

-The silver thaler minted by Duke Henry the Younger of Brunswick-Wolfenbüttel which features a "wild man" (see image) was seen to reassert his claim of complete ownership of the local silver and forest resources of the Harz Mountains, probably depicting the supernatural that miners believed led them to the whereabouts of silver ore.
+The silver thaler minted by Duke Henry the Younger of Brunswick-Wolfenbüttel (first minted 1539) which features a "wild man" (see image) was seen to reassert his claim of complete ownership of the local silver and forest resources of the Harz Mountains, probably depicting the supernatural that miners believed led them to the whereabouts of silver ore.
 Even though the wild man above surface could be a vague supernatural guide, it is pointed out that it must be the Berggeist burrowing underground which guides miners to exact spots.
 In the Harz area, it is a Bergmönch or "mountain monk" who uses the so-called "mining light" (Grubenlicht or Geleucht) to guide miners to their quarry or to their exit.
+Contemporary writing by the priest Hardanus Hake in his Bergchronik (1583) records the belief that when the Walkenried Abbey operated the mining operation at Wildemann, it was actually being built and run by the Daemon Metallicus or Bergleute, Bergmännlein (i.e. gnomes) that assumed the form of monks, and even before Hake, Agricola (1666) had been the first to write of a giant clad in a monk's habit roaming the Ore Mountains.
+But the term Bergmönch did not come into usage until later, around the mid-17th century.
+The term Bergmönch was prevalent around Harz and Ore Mountains, but also in use in Transylvania and Graubünden (Grisons, Switzerland).

 The lantern he holds is apparently an ignited lump of tallow (Unschlitt).
 It is also said that the Bergmönch was originally a mine supervisor who begged God to let him continue oversight of mines after death.
 If ignored it will angrily appear in its giant true form, with eyes as large as cartwheels, his silver lantern measuring a German bushel or Scheffel.
 (Note: The modern US and imperial bushels are about 8 gallons or 35–36 liters.
 The German bushel or Scheffel historically was a widely differing unit of dry volume, depending on region; it was around 50 liters in many areas, but given as 310 odd liters in the Duchy of Braunschweig.)